Sunday, March 16, 2025

 Background (if you find this familiar and boring, skim to the next section which is the meat of the post)

-Here are two mutually distinct sets of believers in our society: believers in gov't propaganda (weapons of mass destruction, e.g.) tend to dismiss fringe conspiracy theories, and believers in fringe conspiracy theories dismiss gov't propaganda (obviously, since an important component of fringe theory is distrust of gov't propaganda).
+Here are two mutually distinct sets of believers in our society: believers in government propaganda (weapons of mass destruction, e.g.) tend to dismiss fringe conspiracy theories, and believers in fringe conspiracy theories dismiss government propaganda (obviously, since an important component of fringe theory is distrust of government propaganda).

-Cognitive psychology, from Tom Gilovich and Daniel Kahneman to Jon Haidt, tells us that our choice of beliefs (see "Fool's Errand Attachment: a cognitive bias" and "the free will oxymoron" posts among others on this blog) are not rationally motivated at heart; we believe whatever we want to believe, regardless of facts.
+Cognitive psychology, from Tom Gilovich and Daniel Kahneman to Jon Haidt, tells us that our choice of beliefs (e.g., Gilovich's How to know what isn't so, Kahnemen's Thinking fast and slow, Haidt's Righteous Mind, also see the posts on this blog "Fool's Errand Attachment: a cognitive bias" and "the free will oxymoron" among others) are not rationally motivated at heart; we believe whatever we want to believe, regardless of facts.
 The crucial word is "want".
 There is always some emotional desire motivating our choices, which we hide behind a veneer of rational justifications to defend and hide our selfish motivations from others -- and from ourselves, since honesty is easier than lying, deceiving ourselves makes it easier to deceive others.

 Our rationality seems to be in the service of two emotional drives, one a selfish personal interest, the other an interactive social interest.
-A liberal Democrat might provide lots of rational justifications for being a liberal Democrat, but it's mere rationalizing, our behavioral cognitive psychologist says, a public show hiding some deeper emotional commitment.
+Our behavioral cognitive psychologist says a liberal Democrat might provide lots of rational justifications for being a liberal Democrat, but it's mere rationalizing, a public show hiding some deeper emotional commitment.
 It may be, following Jon Haidt, a seeking for approval from one's chosen peers -- the virtue-signaling of the liberal.
 Or following Robin Hanson, it's a creating of one's identity within one's social context -- holding a respected or prestigious ideology, in his words "good-looking ideas".
 Or it may be, following Rob Henderson, the luxury ideas that signal high socio-economic status.
-On the other hand, it may be driven by cognitive dissonance over personal gain, not at all an interactive choice but a merely self-serving one: I'm paid to teach in a public university, so I'm inclined to favor a candidate who endorses public higher education, and I then defend my choice by scraping around for other justifications for voting for that person.
+These are all interactive social drives.
+On the other hand, the political beliefs may be driven by cognitive dissonance over personal gain, not at all an interactive choice but a merely self-serving one: for example, I'm paid to teach in a public university, so I'm inclined to favor a candidate who endorses public higher education, and I then defend my choice by scraping around for other justifications for voting for that person.

 To the extent that we hold our beliefs for reasons other than their superficial public rational justifications, our beliefs are falsely held, regardless of the truth value of those beliefs.
 We should expect, then, to find many false beliefs held for no reason but personal and interactive reasons alone.
 If personal interests and interactive social interests depend on social identity, false beliefs should tell us about social locations including distinctions of class, rural vs urban location, even race or gender.
-In this post, I'll start with two classes, the professional class (the educated elite) and the non elite or anti-elite(?) class.
+The relevance to identity politics is obvious, but in this post I'm interested in two classes, the professional class (the educated elite) and the non elite or anti-elite(?) class.
 I'll start with the interests and emotional commitments of the professional class and their investment in partisan propaganda.

 the professional class -- the virtue-signaling class -- and their beliefs

 The following is a very broad-brush picture.
+Think of it as a kind of caricature.
 It's meant to describe a statistical inclination among the members of a class.
+I am well aware of the many many counterexamples to this description and the description in the following section.
+I beg the reader for indulgence.

 Members of the professional class can be identified easily.
 And quickly.
 Within five minutes of meeting one, they will tell you what they do for a living.
 They have a career that they are proud to announce, "I'm a partner with Bellstein and Whistle", "I teach at Superior T U" or "I'm a physician with a clinical practice in insurance-guaranteed pharmaceutical FDA-approved remedies and addictions -- a branch of government finance, you should know".
 Humor aside, they perceive themselves to be, and are, privileged.
-They live in safe, clean well-served neighborhoods; their children go to fancy schools.
+They live in safe, clean, well-served neighborhoods; their children go to fancy schools.
 They themselves attended fancy schools and have fancy degrees with fancy letters before or after their names.
-Their interactive position is one of respect, and they perceive themselves as the beneficiaries of the many goods that their society affords.
+Their interactive position is one of prestige and social respect, and they are, and perceive themselves as, the beneficiaries of the many goods that their society affords.

-They are, crucially, deeply invested in their society that gives them so much, including respect.
+They are, therefore and crucially, deeply invested in their society that gives them so much, including respect.
 The last thing they want to see is a socio-political revolution in which they'd risk losing everything.
-They are the defenders of the faith.
-They want to believe that their gov't and social structure are basically good or at least, better than any alternative, or at the very least, worthy of upholding.
+They are the defenders of the faith in American democracy, progress, justice and equality.
+They want to believe that their government and social structure are basically good or at least, better than any alternative, or at the very least, capable of improvement and for that reason worthy of upholding.

 That strategy is widespread -- you see it in the regular publication every couple of years of a new book describing how the plebes are destroying the English language.
 It's almost comical how something so trivial and misguided (I'll post on this soon, but Pinker did a great job with this in his The Language Instinct) is the source of so much pride, while ignoring that the liveliest, subtlest and most beautiful linguistic innovation is ceaselessly created at the social non elite bottom.
 I digress.
 It's the linguist in me.